-An Agilent series 1200 HPLC system (Agilent Technologies) equipped with a

-G1367D auto-sampler, G1312B binary pump, a G1379B degasser, and a G1316B column compartment thermostat.
-The system of HPLC was connected to an Agilent quadrupole triple mass spectrometer (6410 B) that coupled to a source of electrospray ionization (ESI+).
+An Agilent series 1200 HPLC system (Agilent Technologies) equipped with a G1367D auto-sampler, G1312B binary pump, a G1379B degasser, and a G1316B column compartment thermostat. system of HPLC was connected to an Agilent quadrupole triple spectrometer (6410 B) that was coupled to a source of electrospray ionization (ESI+).
 A Zorbax XDB C18 column (50x4.6 mm and 1.8 μm particle size) from Agilent was used for the separation.
-The mobile phase composition was equilibrated during 2 min and the stationary phase returned to the initial conditions within 2 min.
-The running time totally was 17 minutes.
-The volume of injection was 5 μL, and column temperature was kept at 25 °C. The values pf ESI source were as follows: drying gas (nitrogen) temperature 350 °C with flow rate 10 L/min, capillary voltage 3500 V and nebulizer pressure 40 psi.
-The detection was using multiple reactions achieved monitoring mode (MRM).
+The mobile phase composition was equilibrated for 2 min, and the stationary phase returned to the initial conditions within 2 min.
+The total running time was 17 minutes.
+The volume of injection was 5 μL, and the column temperature was kept at 25 °C. The values of the pf ESI source were as follows: drying gas (nitrogen) temperature 350 °C with a flow rate of 10 L/min, capillary voltage 3500 V, and nebulizer pressure 40 psi.
+The detection was achieved using multiple reactions monitoring mode (MRM).
 The Agilent MassHunter software was for mass spectral analysis.
 (Vuković et al., 2020).